josmar-crwdstffng/angular/aio/aio-builds-setup/docs/vm-setup--update-docker-container.md

 [here](vm-setup--create-docker-image.md)), you can use the `update-preview-server.sh` script on the VM host to update the preview server based on changes in the source code.

-The script will pull the latest changes from the origin's main branch and examine if there have been any changes in files inside the preview server source code directory (see below).
+The script pulls the latest changes from the primary branch of the origin and examines if there have been any changes in files inside the preview server source code directory (see below).
 If there are, it will create a new image and verify that it works as expected.
 Finally, it will stop and remove the old docker container and image, create a new container based on the new image and start it.

-The script assumes that the preview server source code is in the repository's `aio/aio-builds-setup/` directory and expects the following inputs:
+The script assumes that the preview server source code is in the `aio/aio-builds-setup/` directory of the repository and expects the following inputs:

 - **$1**: `HOST_REPO_DIR`
 - **$2**: `HOST_SECRETS_DIR`